matrix-org/matrix-spec-proposals/drafts/general_api.rst

    correct the client's room state.
 This will be a local server event (not shared with other servers).
  - In practice, clients don't need any extra special handling for this.
+Unknown rooms:
+ - You could receive events for rooms you are unaware of (e.g. you didn't do an initial sync, or your HS lost its database and is told from another HS that they are in this room).
+How do you handle this?
+ - The simplest option would be to redo the initial sync with a filter on the room ID you're unaware of.
+This would retrieve the room state so you can display the room.
 What data flows does it address:
  - Home Screen: Data required when new message arrives for a room
  - Home Screen: Data required when someone invites you to a room